Does Pennsylvania Have a One Bite Rule?

 Limitations of the Strict Liability Rule in Pennsylvania

-Unlike states that follow strict liability dog bite rules, Pennsylvania limits the type of damages you can receive.
+Unlike states that follow strict liability dog bite rules, Pennsylvania limits the damages you can receive.
 The dog owner is only liable for covering your injury-related medical expenses.

 For pain and suffering and property damage, you cannot obtain compensation.
-To recover these damages, a dog bite victim must prove negligence on the part of the dog's owner.
+To recover these damages, a dog bite victim must prove negligence by the dog's owner.

 To prove negligence in a dog bite case in Pennsylvania, you must prove:

-The first point can be tough to prove since you must provide evidence about the dog owner's knowledge.
+The first point can be tricky since you must provide evidence about the dog owner's knowledge.
 It could include witness testimonies, camera recordings, and previous victims' claims.
 However, such evidence isn't always readily available and can be hard to obtain.

-A more common way to demonstrate the homeowner's negligence is to show that they didn't restrain their dog properly.
+A more common way to demonstrate the homeowner's negligence is to show that they didn't properly restrain their dog.

-According to Pennsylvania's dog laws, the dog owner must keep their pet under control and prevent it from running at large.
+According to Pennsylvania's dog laws, dog owners must keep their pets under control and prevent them from running at large.
 Dogs are personal property, so owners are liable for damages caused by their dogs.

 Confinement Statute

-According to the Pennsylvania confinement statute, if a dog bites or attacks a human being, it must be confined in quarters.
-It can stay in an area approved by the investigating officer.
+According to the Pennsylvania confinement statute, a dog must be confined in quarters if it bites or attacks a human being.
+The area can be approved by the investigating officer.
 The isolation lasts for at least ten days.

 If a Pennsylvania dog owner doesn't comply with the isolation requirements and their dog bites again, they are negligent.